dabbu-knowledge-platform/files-api-server/CONTRIBUTING.md

 To test a change without building the executables, you can type `npm start` and it will run the server directly.
 Use an HTTP client like `httpie` or `postman` to test the API.

-To check if the code is formatted correctly, run `npm test`.
-To format the code using `xo`, run `npm run format`.

 ### Step 5: Commit

 It is recommended to keep your changes grouped logically within individual commits.
 Many contributors find it easier to review changes that are split across multiple commits.
 There is no limit to the number of commits in a pull request.